 It only took a minute to find the grave of John Bohan, 1757-1828, my great grandfather’s great-great grandfather.
 The headstone reads: “Here lies the Mortal remains of Iohn Bohan of Colegehill who departed this life July 26th, 1828 aged 71-Years.
 May his Soul rest in peace.
 Amen.”
-John’s two sons Daniel and Michael left Ireland with their own sons in 1846, the second year of the potato famine.
-I’m descended from Michael, his son Daniel, and his son John.
+John’s son Michael left Ireland with his wife and nine children 1846, the second year of the potato famine.
+I’m descended from Michael’s son Daniel, and his son John Denis was the first born in America.
 John begat John Arnold Bohan, followed by John Donald Bohan, my father Alan Wayne Bohan, and finally yours truly, Andrew Alan Bohan.

 After we spent enough time at the cemetery it was time to hit the pub.
 Darren said this was the most Irish Irish pub he’d ever been in, with the shed door, 7-foot ceiling, and bar that was too high for the stools.
 We were the only people in there and the barmaid was more than happy to engage us in conversation.
 She was surprised I’d tracked down John’s grave, and Darren was surprised she went to Newbridge to go shopping instead of going just a little bit further to Dublin.
 The place was so informal that she even let me go behind the bar and pour my own shot.
 Pretty soon a few other people came in and we told them why were in Killea.
 They knew some Bohans that lived down the road!
 Unfortunately it was time to go, so we didn’t have time to track down any long lost cousins.